-A residential proxy is an IP address that is provided by an Internet Service Provider (ISP) and allocated to a homeowner.
+A residential proxy is an IP address provided by an Internet Service Provider (ISP).

 Trouble is, while the internet is a global community, many service providers will geo-lock content so you can only access it from certain countries.
-Moreover, if you’re trying to scrape data or use bots for search engine optimization (SEO), your IP address might get blocked and you won't be able to access the desired webpage.
+Moreover, if you’re trying to scrape data or use bots for social media or scripts for Search engine optimization (SEO), your IP address might get blocked and you won't be able to access the desired webpage.

 Luckily, a residential proxy network is one of the effective ways to getting around these problems.